Skip to main content

 });

 Start a conversation by sending a handshake to another address.
-The returned secrets must be stored until the recipient responds.

 const recipientAddress = '0x...';